Mr. Pennsylvania Football: Mr. PA Football Award winners

-Mr. PA Football Lineman Award Winners
+Mr. PA Football Lineman Award winners

-Michael Payton Memorial Quarterback Award Winners
+Michael Payton Memorial Quarterback Award winners

-This award, given to a Quarterback, is named in honor of College Football Hall of Fame member Michael Payton, a member of the Board of Advisors, who passed away in 2018.
+This award, given to a Quarterback, is named in honor of College Football Hall of Fame member Michael Payton, a member of the Board of Advisors, who died in 2018.
+Recipients have displayed academic, athletic, and moral leadership.

 Mickey Minnich Legendary Coach award winners

 This award recognizes PA high school football head coaches that have outstanding records and achievements on and off the field.
 It is named in honor of Coach Mickey Minnich, a long time coach, executive director of the Big 33 Football Game, and founder of Vickie's Angels Foundation.